-\paragraph{Acknowledgments.} Our initial research collaboration began during the Dagstuhl Seminar 17292: Topology, Computation and Data Analysis in July 2017.
+\paragraph{Acknowledgments} Our initial research collaboration began during the Dagstuhl Seminar 17292: Topology, Computation and Data Analysis in July 2017 (organized by Bei Wang, Hamish Carr, and Michael Kerber).
 We thank all members of the breakout session on Reeb graphs for stimulating discussions.
 We are grateful to the Institute for Computational and Experimental Research in Mathematics (ICERM) for supporting us through the Collaborate@ICERM program in August 2018.
-EM was partially supported by National Science Foundation (NSF) through grants CMMI-1800466 and DMS-1800446.
-YW was partially supported by NSF through grants CCF-1740761 and DMS-1547357, as well as by National Institute of Health (NIH) under grant R01EB022899.
-BW was partially supported by NSF IIS-1513616, NSF DBI-1661375 and NIH R01EB022876.
+EM was partially supported by National Science Foundation (NSF) through grants CMMI-1800466, DMS-1800446, and CCF-1907591.
+KT was supported by an ARC Discovery Early Career fellowship.
+BW was partially supported by Department of Energy (DOE) DE-SC0021015, NSF IIS-1513616 and DBI-1661375, as well as National Institutes of Health (NIH) R01EB022876.
+YW was partially supported by NSF CCF-1740761 and DMS-1547357, as well as NIH R01EB022899.